St Giles' Hospital

 St Giles' Hospital was a hospital located in Camberwell, London.

 History

 The hospital had its origins in the Camberwell Workhouse Infirmary which was completed in 1875.
 A large circular tower was added in 1890 and further ward blocks were completed in 1903.
 It became the Camberwell Parish Infirmary in 1913 and St Giles' Hospital in 1930.

+In 1930 St Giles came under the administration of the London County Council as part of the reforms of the Local Government Act 1929.
+Overseeing the 828 beds was medical superintendent EWG Masterman FRCS MD (Durham) DPH and the Matron was Miss ME Jones ARRC (Associate Royal Red Cross).
+In the New Years Honours list of 1943 Matron Jones was awarded the MBE (Member of the British Empire).

 It was hit by a V-1 flying bomb during the Second World War.
 It joined the National Health Service in 1948 and closed in 1983.
 The circular tower, which is a grade II listed building, has since been converted for residential use.